gnidnE/swskillsimu/README.md

 Official Art, Game Content and Screenshots are trademarks and copyrights of [Lion Games](http://www.liongames.co.kr/Front/) and the game's publishers.

 # Credits:
-Special thanks to people who helped me on this simulator.
+Special thanks to [Leayal](https://github.com/Leayal) and the people who helped on this simulator.
 [See details](https://leayal.github.io/swskillsimu/).

 # Dependencies:
 - [JQuery v3.4.1](https://jquery.com)